CtrlK

 Trigger Term Quality

-Contains some relevant keywords users might say: 'Bash', 'CI/CD', 'shell scripts', 'pipelines', 'automation'.
-However, it misses common variations like 'sh', '.sh files', 'cron jobs', 'deploy scripts', 'shellcheck', and the terms are embedded in fluffy phrasing rather than presented as clear triggers.
+Contains some relevant keywords users might say such as 'Bash', 'CI/CD pipelines', 'shell scripts', and 'automation'.
+However, it misses common variations like 'sh', '.sh files', 'cron jobs', 'deploy scripts', 'makefile', or specific actions users would request.

 2 / 3